facebook/docusaurus/docs/guides-blog.md

 - `author` - The text label of the author byline.
 - `authorURL` - The url associated with the author.
 This could be a Twitter, GitHub, Facebook account, etc.
 - `authorFBID` - The Facebook ID that is used to extract the profile picture.
+(Note: If you prefer to use a different image than the Facebook profile picture, put `authorImageURL` instead.)
 - `title` - The blog post title.